The Short Version:

 • “They were coming here.” (past progressive)

 • The Greek Future Tense.
 The Greek future tense is very similar to the English future tense.
-It indicates predictions (it will rain tomorrow) or in the second person it can mean a command (You will clean your room).
+It indicates predictions (it will rain tomorrow) or can also indicate a command (You will clean your room).

 • Future tense verbs will be translated as future tense English verbs, using “will” for predictions and “shall” for commands as often as possible.